 The dataset behind this:

-• Execution approach: start with “triage, quality assurance, and thresholds you agree to in advance.
+• Execution playbook: start with “triage, quality assurance, and thresholds you agree to in advance.
 Build the pipeline like a product.
 Publish your audit trail.”
 Instrumentation and automation are concrete: “Instrument the system with sensors, imaging, and repeatable observation workflows.”
 “Automate pipelines for labeling, modeling, anomaly detection, and quality control.”

 What to watch: